-From my survival equation we can glean that the mentioned combination multi-function tools contributes immensely to the provision of the top two of the four pillars of survival — shelter and fire.
+From my survival equation we can glean that the mentioned combination, multi-function tools contribute immensely to the provision of the top two of the four pillars of survival — shelter and fire.
 The tool doesn’t promise either, but with sincere effort it offers the distinct prospect of both.

-In the army I was keen of GP this and GP that; those General Purpose items that the army recognized as having merit in many areas to the extent that they did not want to assign any one specialty use to the item, lest they stifle the creative recognition in soldiers.
-The GP Net was a thing I just described very well in this very paragraph.
+In the Army, I was keen of GP this and GP that; those General Purpose items that the Army recognized as having merit in many areas, to the extent that they did not want to assign any one specialty use to the item, lest they stifle the creative recognition in Soldiers.
+The GP Net was one thing that lands in that category.

-Yes, the U.S. Army-issued General Purpose net, one each, nylon, OD green in color was a true force with which to be reckoned!
+Yes, the U.S. Army-issued General Purpose Net, one each, nylon, OD green in color, was a true force with which to be reckoned!
 As versatility goes, this piece of survival gear has the X-factor — soldiers to this day are still not finished inventing new uses for it.
-The principal uses that I have had great success with are as follow:
+The principal uses that I have had great success with are as follows:

-Camouflage: absolutely I used this for camouflage on countless occasions.
-I spent several days and nights straight living under this net low to the ground with vegetation strewn on the top.
-That time was on the side of a hill South Korea watching an intersection counting the number and direction of military vehicles moving along the Main Supply Routes (MSR).
+Camouflage: I absolutely used this for camouflage on countless occasions.
+I spent several days and nights straight living under this net, low to the ground, with vegetation strewn on the top.
+That time was on the side of a hill in South Korea, watching an intersection and counting the number and direction of military vehicles moving along the Main Supply Routes (MSR).
 That data was reported back on the hour to a tactical headquarters.

-Carry/Haul Cargo: splendid for bubbling up and carrying miscellaneous items.
+Carry/Haul Cargo: Splendid for bundling up and carrying miscellaneous items.

 Which of my four pillars of survival does the net provide for?

-To cheat right a little bit and wax from the purely guy aspect, I recognize the value and appreciation I have for my modest collection of functional cutlery.
+To cheat right a little bit and wax from the purely “guy” aspect, I recognize the value and appreciation I have for my modest collection of functional cutlery.
 Most of my knives are fighting and utility blades.
-I keep a Sensei James Williams Osoraku Zukuri folder with 3.5” blade with me at all times to include the very present moment.
+I keep a Sensei James Williams Osoraku Zukuri folder with a 3.5” blade with me at all times (to include this very moment).

-The most appreciated knife I have for several reasons is this hand-forged piece by the SandBoxx Managing Editor Alexander “A-Blast” Hollings, recognized for its original hand craftsmanship, gracious presentation, and sheer generosity of Messerschmidt:
+The most appreciated knife I have for several reasons is this hand-forged piece by the SandBoxx News Editor-in-Chief Alexander “A-Blast” Hollings, recognized for its original hand craftsmanship, gracious presentation, and sheer generosity of Messerschmidt: